 - O'Reilly Open Books - One of the most recognized computer book publisher.
 O'Reilly opened a wide range of computer-related books.

 - Bookboon - Another great service where you can download hundreds of different business, school textbooks, and travel books in PDF.

-- 25 Free Computer Science Books - Great post that contains some of the best freely available computer science related books.
+- 25 Free Computer Science Books - Great post containing some of the best freely available computer science related books.

 - Wikibooks - Excellent service by Wikimedia that brings a collaborative effort in creating books that can be edited and created by anyone.

 - FreeBooks4Doctors - Great selection of free medical and medical related books.